KSTARK007/hnsw-ada-ef/README.md

-# HNSW Ada-ef - Adaptive efsearch configuration to approximately achieve declarative recall
+# HNSW Ada-ef - Adaptive efSearch configuration to approximately achieve declarative recall
 A lightweight add-on to HNSWlib that enables adaptive efSearch configuration on a per-query basis, enabling declarative recall instead of manually setting efsearch.
 Ada-ef automatically adjusts the ef value for each incoming vector query, preventing both over-searching (excessively large ef for simple queries that require small efSearch to reach recall target) and under-searching (insufficient efSearch for hard queries that require large efSearch to reach recall target).